BrainSpawnInfosphere/walkingeye/README.md

 This is my second one after the RC version, which didn't work as nicely as I wanted it too.

+Inspired by the original [Walking Eye](https://www.youtube.com/watch?v=f77gw2Pp3aY)

 ** Still a work in progress **

+## Documentation

+Since the software is written in python, iPhython (or now [Jupyter](http://jupyter.org/)) is used for interactive documentation.
+Take a look at the [docs](https://github.com/walchko/WalkingEye/tree/master/docs/ipython) folder.
+The ipython files are where some of the development (e.g., gait, forward/inverse kinematics, etc) takes place before it is tranferred into the python code.

 ## Software

 ![spiderbot classes](pics/spiderbot_classes.png)

+The class diagram only shows the main classes and important functions, there is more.

 This software requires [pyxl320](https://pypi.python.org/pypi/pyxl320) to work with the smart servos.
 You can install it with:

 	pip install pyxl320

+Since all of the leg servos are on the same RS845 bus, you will need to use `set_id` to assign an *id* number to each servo **BEFORE** you hook them all together.
+To see how to use it, type:

+	set_id --help

 ### This [repository](https://github.com/walchko/pyGeckoRobots/tree/master/quadruped/robotis):